dlt-hub/verified-sources/sources/rest_api/README.md

 ### `client`

 #### `auth` [optional]
 Use the auth property to pass a token or a `HTTPBasicAuth` object for more complex authentication methods.
-Here some practical examples:
+Here are some practical examples:

 1. Simple token (read from the `.dlt/secrets.toml` file):
 ```python